YuuyaKanzaki/Sao19/Translate/En/Part1.md

 "Hey, hearing this hurts my ear like an insect lurking inside.
 Old man, I guess it’s time to stop that “Kiri-boy”."

 "Hmph, don’t even hope it.
-Since that day three years ago, when you brought that hard branch to my shop so I had to completely use six grinding stones of precious black rocks to sharpen him into a sword, I decided to call you my grandson forever."
+Since that day three years ago, when you brought that hard branch to my shop so I had to completely use six grinding stones of precious black rocks to sharpen it into a sword, I decided to call you my grandson forever."

 "......
 Mind you, without that sword, this world would be in great trouble..."